dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 A minimax approximation algorithm (or L∞ approximation or uniform approximation) is a method to find an approximation of a mathematical function that
 3 KB (295 words) - 23:52, 5 December 2016

-Pattern recognition (redirect from Algorithms for pattern recognition) automatic discovery of regularities in data through the use of computer algorithms and with the use of these regularities to take actions such as classifying
-34 KB (4,289 words) - 21:56, 17 February 2019

 RC6 (redirect from RC6 encryption algorithm)
 competition.
 The algorithm was one of the five finalists, and also was submitted to the NESSIE and CRYPTREC projects.
 It was a proprietary algorithm, patented
 6 KB (689 words) - 17:34, 20 November 2018